SaraVilla/SaraVilla/README.md

 ## Hola 👋 Hi there!

-I am a recovering molecular biologist working on genomics and chronic pain research, now *community builder* working with scientific communities.
+I am a recovering molecular biologist working on genomics and chronic pain research, now **community builder** working with scientific communities.

 I am particularly interested in bringing open science and management skills to every researcher, so we can work more efficiently and make science more equitable.
 I thrive in open communities and love to work in anything related to improving collaboration within the research world 🧬🗺️

 A bit about me:

-🌱 I’m currently the Community and Training lead at [OLS](https://we-are-ols.org/), where we work building capacity in Open Science and promoting diverse and open leadership.
+🌱 I’m currently the **Community and Training lead** at [OLS](https://we-are-ols.org/), where we work building capacity in Open Science and promoting diverse and open leadership.

-🔭 I am part of the Research Community Management teams of different organisations like [The Turing Way](https://book.the-turing-way.org/) (as the co-chair of teh community management working group) and [Data Science for Health Equity](https://www.datascienceforhealthequity.com/) (as part of teh CM team).
+🔭 I am part of the **Research Community Management** teams of different organisations like [The Turing Way](https://book.the-turing-way.org/) (as the co-chair of teh community management working group) and [Data Science for Health Equity](https://www.datascienceforhealthequity.com/) (as part of the CM team).

 👯 Core team member of [RCM Cooperative](https://www.rcmcooperative.com/) where we work towards building sustainable reseearch communities, developing training for Research Community Managers and acting as a network within CM.